 In the discussion at the Technical Committee, it was recommended that companies enhance understandable disclosure, considering the fact that as a precondition for the accurate provision of ESG evaluation and data, ensuring the quality of data disclosed by companies was also important.
-In this regard, The JSFFSA's Working Group on Disclosure has simultaneously been is discussing these issues, and the report also recommends that companies enhance understandable disclosure.
-15 parties.
+In this regard, The FSA's Working Group on Disclosure has simultaneously been discussing the issues.15 parties.